Skip to Content

 A New Jersey speeding ticket can feel like a simple inconvenience, but the impact often runs much deeper.
 Points on your license, higher insurance premiums, and the risk of future suspension can all grow out of a single citation.
 Before you decide to just pay the fine, it is important to understand your options.

 At Gannes & Musico, LLP, we focus our practice on traffic violations and criminal charges.
 Our attorneys bring over 30 years of cumulative experience to drivers facing speeding allegations and related traffic offenses.
-We have contested thousands of traffic summonses, and we work every day to help clients protect their driving rights.
+We have contested thousands of traffic summonses, and we work every day to help clients guard their driving rights.

 Don't let points ruin your record—consult with a speeding ticket attorney in New Jersey today.
-Gannes & Musico, LLP offers a free case evaluation to help you navigate the system and avoid costly surcharges.
+We offer a free case evaluation to help you navigate the system and avoid costly surcharges.
 Call (877) 803-2603 or reach out online to protect your license.

 Understanding Speeding Ticket Laws in New Jersey

 Speeding in New Jersey is governed by N.J.S.A.
 39:4-98.
 This statute outlines the "rates of speed" that are considered lawful across various zones.
-While speed limits are generally posted, the law also dictates "prima facie" limits for specific areas where signs might not be present:

 • 25 MPH in business or residential districts.